helioz2000/STM32F446_ADC_Test/README.md

 The test board needed ARR 2286 to achieve 25us (91.45MHz)

 ADC measurement every 25us allows for 800 measurements per 20ms (one 50Hz cycle) providing a reading better than 0.5 degrees of phase.

+To produce a timer call once a second use th following settings:
+- PSC 9000 (100us)
+- ARR 10000 (1s)

 #ADC usage
 PCLK2 (90MHz) / 8 = 11.25 Mhz ADC clock = 88.88ns